Commissioner of the Revenue

 To assist the public with accessing the GIS Parcel Viewer without navigating through the county webpage, Assessor Phillips from our Real Estate Department coordinated with the Pulaski County IT Department to provide a new short weblink: pulaskicounty.org/parcels Click or type this link into your browsers address bar for quick access.

 For your convenience, we are including a link to our appeal form here.
-It is the taxpayer’s responsibility to provide us with evidence that clearly refutes the value established by our Real Estate Department.
+It is the taxpayer’s responsibility to provide documentation or other evidence that clearly supports the requested change in assessed value established by our Real Estate Department.

 If you would like to speak to someone about your emailed submission, you may still contact us by phone at (540) 980-7753.